-5.1.1 Testing and investigations may be undertaken for any anti-doping purpose.
-They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations.

-5.1.2 Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Rule 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Rule 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+- 5.1.1 Testing and investigations may be undertaken for any anti-doping purpose.
+They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations. - 5.1.2 Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Rule 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Rule 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).

 [Comment to Rule 5.1: Where Testing is conducted for anti-doping purposes, the analytical results and data may be used for other legitimate purposes under the Anti-Doping Organization's rules.
-See, e.g., Comment to Article 23.2.2 of the Code.]
+See, e.g., Comment to Article 23.2.2 of the Code.
+The CCES will not use data from Samples collected pursuant to the CADP for any purpose other than anti-doping.
+However, the CCES cannot control the use by other Anti-Doping Organizations of data generated through the CCES' implementation of the CADP when that data is reported into ADAMS.]